 Your rewards card is likely to have specific spending categories that earn more points than others.
 A business card is going to earn more points when buying office supplies than a travel card will.
 Spending categories commonly focus on dining (in the U.S. and abroad), hotel stays, airfare, general travel, groceries, or gas.
 Some credit cards have charitable donations as a permanent bonus category, like the U.S. Bank FlexPerks® Travel Rewards American Express® Card which earns you two points per dollar.

 This is a tip you’ll want to keep up on, too.
 There are cards that change their bonus categories on a quarterly basis.
-The Chase Freedom® card, for example, offers bonus rewards starting April 1st on home improvement store and grocery store spending.
+The Chase Freedom® card, for example, offers bonus rewards from April 1 through June 30, 2019 on home improvement store and grocery store spending.
 Remaining aware of current bonus spending categories will make it easier to earn more points.

 Meet your thresholds

 For many credit cards, there’s a minimum spending threshold that you have to meet before you can earn its best rewards.
 That minimum can be pretty steep (upwards of $4,000).
 You can get there by using your card to pay your rent or mortgage, cell phone bills, gas, utilities, charity donations, tuition, even when paying your taxes.
 Once you’ve hit that minimum, you can start reaping the rewards.

 On the flip side, cards also limit the number of points you can earn in a specific category.
 Once you’ve hit that, you aren’t getting rewards for your spending.
 For example, a card might state that you can earn 3% cash back on grocery stores up to $5,000 in a year.
 Once you hit that limit, you may still earn 1% back but might be better off leveraging that spending in another category or using another card.
 Our general advice here — stay on top of how much you’re spending and where to take the best advantage of your credit card rewards.